 Courses Recently Taught

-The first in a three-semester calculus sequence, this course covers the basic ideas of differential calculus.
+The first course in the calculus sequence, this course covers the basic ideas of differential calculus.
 Differential calculus is concerned primarily with the fundamental problem of determining instantaneous rates of change.
 In this course, we study instantaneous rates of change from both a qualitative geometric and a quantitative analytic perspective.
 We cover in detail the underlying theory, techniques and applications of the derivative.
-The problem of anti-differentiation, identifying quantities given their rates of change, also is introduced.
-The course concludes by relating the process of anti-differentiation to the problem of finding the area beneath curves, thus providing an intuitive link between differential calculus and integral calculus.
-Those who have had a year of high school calculus but do not have Advanced Placement credit for MATH 111 should take the calculus placement exam to determine whether they are ready for MATH 112.
-Students who have 0.5 units of credit for calculus may not receive credit for MATH 111.
+Elementary differential equations and their applications are also introduced, along with the basics of anti-differentiation.
+Students who have 4 credit hours for calculus may not receive credit for MATH 111.
 This counts toward the core course requirement for the major.
 Prerequisite: solid grounding in algebra, trigonometry and elementary functions.
 Offered every semester.

-The course starts with an introduction to the complex numbers and the complex plane.
-Next, students are asked to consider what it might mean to say that a complex function is differentiable (or analytic, as it is called in this context).
-For a complex function that takes a complex number z to f(z), it is easy to write down (and make sense of) the statement that f is analytic at z if \n\n\n\nexists.
+\n\nexists.
 Subsequently, we study the amazing results that come from making such a seemingly innocent assumption.
 Differentiability for functions of one complex variable turns out to be very different from differentiability in functions of one real variable.
 Topics covered include analyticity and the Cauchy-Riemann equations, complex integration, Cauchy's Theorem and its consequences, connections to power series, and the Residue Theorem and its applications.
 This counts toward the continuous/analytic (column B) elective requirement for the major.
 Prerequisite: MATH 224.
 Offered every other year.